MapStory/Learning/readme.md

 # StoryScapes101 - Introduction to the StoryScapes platform
 -----------

-This course curriculum includes 6 modules and an Instructor Guide to support anyone tasked with delivering the StoryScapes101 course
+This course curriculum includes 6 modules and an Instructor Guide to support anyone tasked with delivering the StoryScapes101 course.

+To utilize the course, download the PDF version of the Modules available in this repository.

 ### Course Modules & Lessons